nitrogl/kde-proverif-highlight/README.md

 Additionally, one can use the Objective Caml doc in the comments (that start with `(**`).

+It currently does not support bound names in queries.

 ## Instructions

 ### General instructions